Bassett88/arkosR36S/Frequently-Asked-Questions---RK2020.md

 Similarly, you can remove or copy your files.

 ## Q. How can I change or remove the splash screen when loading games?
 ### A. You can choose to use ascii art as your splash screen by simply going to Options/Advanced and select Switch launchimage to ascii.
-To switch back to jpg images, simply go to Options/Advanced and select Switch launchimage to jpg.
+To switch back to jpg images, simply go to Options and select Switch launchimage to jpg.

 You can change the splash screen by uploading a new splash screen image in the /roms/launchimages folder.
 The image must meet the following criteria: